grichardsldn/darkbat/README.md

 # compiling for mac

 - install xquartz
-- create a symbolic link from /usr/local/include/X11 to /opt/X11/include/X11
+- (I had to) create a symbolic link from /usr/local/include/X11 to /opt/X11/include/X11

 # Viewer